Hiroaki-K4/ImpactX/README.md

 }
 ```

-However, this process's time complexity is $O(n^2)$, so it is difficult to simulate with a million particles, etc. Although not implemented this time, it is necessary to speed up the simulation by using [Barnes-Hut Algorithm](http://arborjs.org/docs/barnes-hut), etc
+However, this process takes a lot of time to calculate all pairs, so it is difficult to simulate with a million particles, etc. Although not implemented this time, it is necessary to speed up the simulation by using [Barnes-Hut Algorithm](http://arborjs.org/docs/barnes-hut), etc.

 <br></br>